-This information will be used for MHHS-Qualification planning and must include:
+This information will be used for MHHS Qualification planning and must include:

 A list of MPIDs by role that the organisation has acceded to the BSC and/or REC.

-A list of MPIDs by role that the organisation intends to Qualify under the MHHSP-Qualification arrangements.
+A list of MPIDs by role that the organisation intends to MHHS Qualify.

-Where an organisation opts to not Qualify all MPIDs, it should provide a rationale and confirm its plans for the remaining MPIDs.
+Where an organisation opts to not MHHS Qualify all MPIDs, it should provide a rationale and confirm its plans for the remaining MPIDs.

 Whether it intends to complete SIT with the MHHS Programme or will undertake QT via the non-SIT route.